This post is about visiting the National Archives in Washington, DC, how to plan your visit, and what there is to see.

 These are the original copies of the Declaration of Independence, the Constitution, and the Bill of Rights.

 The Declaration of Independence

 The independence of the thirteen colonies from England was declared in 1776.

 Ever been asked to write your John Hancock?
-You'll see his large signature on the bottom of this document.
+You'll see his large signature at the bottom of this document.